tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/creating_a_component.md

 The function signature for this implementation forms the basis for the dependency injection we will register in the next step.

+To understand the `Config` parameter structure and the dependency injection and Monolithically Compiled Components a little better, consult the [Component Interface](https://sturdy-adventure-nv32gqw.pages.github.io/driver/interface.html) discussion of the Patina Repository Documentation.

 ### Registering the component

 The file `bin/q35_dxe_core.rs` is the main binding and execution point for the manifest of components that will make up the image.